dnester/cop-migration-profiler/README.md

 - `getProjectProperties`
 - `getProjectUserInformation`
 - `setProjectProperties`: Optional, this script will set key/value pairs for each project.
 Once the scripts have been executed, the output will create a JSON file which you may then set key/value pairs.
 The `setProjectProperties` will post the key/value pairs to the projects.

-## Usage

-Review the `CONFIG.JSON` file and populate with the appropriate account information.
-At a minimum, you must set:

-1. Customer Tenant (`customer`)
-2. Email Address
-3. API Token
-4. Password

-## Output

-There are multiple output files which are created in both JSON and CSV formats.
-If running the `main.js` script, `finalProjectDetails.csv` will be created in the output folder.

 ## Changelog